migrodri1980/Working-portfolio-/README.md

 *The creation of a SQL data base to store information (customer information this application)

-*The creation of functions to preform SQL tasks such as create, delete, update and delete information
+*The creation of functions to preform SQL tasks such as create, delete, update, and delete regarding user information

-*The principle of least privilege implemented in the insert, and delete functions being only accesible by the adminstrator menu
+*The principle of least privilege implemented in the insert, and delete functions being only accessible by the adminstrator menu